codexa/firetext/README.md

 Firetext
 ========

 Firetext is a word processor for Firefox OS.
-Firetext currently supports html, docx, and plain text files (more will be added later).
+Firetext currently supports html, and plain text files (more will be added later).
-The latest stable nightly is available at <a href="http://firetext.codexa.org/app/">Firetext.codexa.org/app/</a>.
+The latest stable nightly is available on <a href="http://firetext.codexa.org/app/">our site</a>.
 You can run Firetext on a Firefox OS device, or on the <a href="https://addons.mozilla.org/en-US/firefox/addon/firefox-os-simulator/">Firefox OS Simulator</a>.

-Current Features:
+===Donate===
+Firetext is kept alive by contributions from the community.
+Please donate skills, time, or money to make this project better.
+Contact <a href="mailto:contact@codexa.org">us</a> to learn how you can help!

+===Current Features:===
 - Formats
-  - .docx
   - .html
   - .txt
 - File I/O